Federal Correctional Complex, Butner

 The complex lies in an unincorporated area on the county line between Durham County to the west and Granville County to the east.
-On the Durham County side, the portion of the prison is in Mangum Township, while on the Granville County side it is in Dutchville Township.
+On the Durham County side, the portion of the prison is in Mangum Township, while on the Granville County side, it is in Dutchville Township.

-Notable incidents
+Incidents

-Madoff assault
+Alleged Madoff assault

 On March 18, 2010, The Wall Street Journal reported that Bernie Madoff, the New York financier serving a 150-year sentence at FCI Butner for running a Ponzi scheme that cost investors billions of dollars, was assaulted by another inmate in December 2009.
 Citing three sources, a current inmate, a former inmate, and a prison employee, the newspaper reported that the assailant was an inmate serving time for a drug conviction who believed that Madoff owed him money.
 The inmate reported that Madoff suffered a broken nose, fractured ribs, and cuts to his head and face.
 In response to the report, Bureau of Prisons spokeswoman Denise Simmons said, "We have no knowledge or information to confirm he was assaulted."

 Murder plot

-On November 16, 2011, James Lukinoff, an inmate at FCI Butner, was indicted for planning to assault and kill an FBI agent involved in investigating the crime for which he was sent to prison.
-The indictment alleged that from February 2009 to April 2011, Lukinoff developed and pursued a plan to purchase a suppressor and have a friend or family member store it until his release from prison.
-Once released, Lukinoff planned to retrieve the suppressor and his firearm and kill the agent.
+On November 16, 2011, James Lukinoff, an inmate at FCI Butner, was indicted for planning to assault and kill an FBI agent who had been involved in investigating the crime for which Lukinoff was sent to prison.
+The indictment alleged that, from February 2009 to April 2011, Lukinoff developed and pursued a plan to purchase a suppressor and had a friend or family member store it until his release from prison.
+Once released, Lukinoff planned to retrieve the suppressor and his firearm, and kill the agent.
 Lukinoff pleaded guilty to retaliating against a federal official by threat on June 20, 2012.
-He is currently being held at the Federal Medical Center, Butner and is scheduled for release in 2024.
+He was held at the Federal Medical Center, Butner and was scheduled for release in 2024.